sebkraemer/100-days-of-code/log.md

 Had to take care of my kids.
 Continued watching my tutorial but the content was hardly applicable to what I need in the next steps.
 (Hm, what *do* I need?) 🤔

+(Later..
+Damn it, I added a file server for static files to have *someting* done..)